hucebot/prescyent/docs/user_guide.md

 ### TorchModule

-You may want all of your custom torch.nn.Module to inherit from this TorchModule as it comes with a decorator for the forward method to enables the features `deriv_on_last_frame`, `deriv_output` and `dropout_value`.
+You may want all of your custom `torch.nn.Module` to inherit from this **TorchModule** as it comes with a decorator for the forward method to enables the features `deriv_on_last_frame`, `deriv_output` and `dropout_value`.

 ### LossFunctions

-We implemented here some custom loss functions, such as MeanTotalDistanceLoss (and its variations), making use of our Feature objects, calculating the mean feature.distance over each predicted time frame of each predicted point.
+We implemented here some custom loss functions, such as **MeanTotalDistanceLoss** (and its variations), making use of our Feature objects, calculating the mean feature.distance over each predicted time frame of each predicted point.
-Feel free to add your own loss functions here also and make it available to the PredictorConfig through a new valid option in the enum's in `prescyent/utils/enums/loss_functions.py and to the predictors in the CRITERION_MAPPING in `prescyent/predictor/lightning/module.py`.
+Feel free to add your own loss functions here also and make it available to the `PredictorConfig` through a new valid option in the enum's in `prescyent/utils/enums/loss_functions.py and to the predictors in the `CRITERION_MAPPING` in `prescyent/predictor/lightning/module.py`.

 ## Evaluator module

-In this module you'll find plots that we use to evaluate our models, such as "plot_mpjpe" or its multi predictor variant "plot_mpjpes" that is called after a module is trained in "train_from_config.py".
+In this module you'll find plots that we use to evaluate our models, such as `plot_mpjpe` or its multi predictor variant `plot_mpjpes` that is called after a module is trained in "train_from_config.py".
 We also implemented a 3d rendering of trajectories that have Coordinates and optionally Rotation as Features (Such as Andy or H36M datasets).
 Finally we created some "runners" that show some logic to run a predictor over a whole trajectory and the ways to feed the input to the predictors.